 Immersive projects must be in English or in original language with English subtitles.

 Can I send subtitles as a separate file?

 No, they must be included in the screener.

-When do I have to send / upload my film?
+When do I have to send / upload my work?

-The selection screener should be received by the festival within the respective deadlines (June 11, 2021 for full-length and short films - May 31, 2021 for VR projects).
+The selection screener should be received by the festival within the respective deadlines (June 17, 2022 for full length and short films - May 31, 2022 for immersive projects).

 Where do I send my film?